unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 Optimal control theory is a very versatile set of techniques that can be applied for many scopes.
 It entails many fields, and it is generally based on a feedback loop between an agent and a target system.
-Optimal control is applied to several quantum technologies
+Optimal control is applied to several quantum technologies, including in the pulse shaping of gate design in quantum circuits calibration against noisy devices.

 .. _guide_qem_why: